zhaohuic/Docs/docs/Software/CFD/fluent.md

 !!! warning

         Please note that the above SLURM script is for Lochness only.
-You need to modify slurm script for Wulver based on the [SLURM configuration](slurm.md).
+You need to modify slurm script for Wulver based on [SLURM](slurm.md).

 ## Related Applications